 Although a significant amount of solar energy reaches the Earth as sunlight, some of the incident light is reflected by the atmosphere or dispersed throughout space.
-Through calculations determining the solar energy to the Earth, it can be concluded that the average value for the amount of energy hitting the surface of the Earth is approximately .
+Through calculations determining the solar energy to the Earth, it can be concluded that the average value for the amount of energy absorbed by the Earth is approximately .

 It is fun to note that the light from the Sun takes about 500 seconds (8 minutes and 20 seconds) to reach the Earth.
 Light travels at the speed of light, which is very large (300 000 km/s), but not infinite.

 - Pixabay.
 (May 20, 2015).
 Sunlight [Online].
 Available: http://pixabay.com/en/sunlight-sky-daylight-summer-422710/

 - ScienceDaily.
 (May 20, 2015).
 Sunlight [Online].
 Available: http://www.sciencedaily.com/terms/solar_radiation.htm